stecrotti/stecrotti.github.io/_pages/about.md

 ---

-I'm a PhD student at the <a href="https://www.disat.polito.it/research/research_groups/cmpcs/statistical_physics_and_interdisciplinary_applications"> Statistical Physics and Interdisciplinary Applications</a> group at Politecnico di Torino, Italy.
+I've just completed a PhD at the <a href="https://www.disat.polito.it/research/research_groups/cmpcs/statistical_physics_and_interdisciplinary_applications"> Statistical Physics and Interdisciplinary Applications</a> group at Politecnico di Torino, Italy.
 We use techniques from the statistical physics of complex systems to study optimization and inference problems across various domains: biology, computer science, epidemic modelling, and more.

 During my Master's thesis and first year of PhD I have been working on approximate solutions to the [Closest Vector Problem](https://en.wikipedia.org/wiki/Lattice_problem#Closest_vector_problem_(CVP)).
-I am now focusing on [atypical realization of stochastic dynamics on graphs](https://arxiv.org/abs/2303.17403).
+I then focused on stochastic processes on graphs, with two projects: one on inference of a partially observed process and atypical realizations, another one on the long-time behavior or steady state

 Contact: [s.crotti@outlook.com](mailto:s.crotti@outlook.com).